 The Expectations Gap That Trips L&D Teams Up

-One common expectation is that off the shelf elearning will feel bespoke.
-It will not.
 Production quality can be high, but it is not designed to reflect your internal language, culture, or nuance in the way custom content does.
 If teams find themselves thinking that something important is missing, that is often a signal that custom content is needed to sit alongside it.
+I have spoken to leaders where they said the off the shelf library did not support the requirements, but the reality was they really needed a very specific custom piece of learning.
+You need to know what your learning requirements are.

 There is also an assumption that off the shelf elearning will drive behaviour change on its own.
 It will not.
 It is one part of a wider learning mix, and it works best when it is connected to other activity rather than treated as a standalone solution.